Malocclusion and Orthodontics

 • Use a fluoride mouthwash between brushings.

-You can also check our Teens section for a video on how to floss correctly when wearing braces.
+You can also this video on how to floss correctly when wearing braces.

 It is important to avoid certain foods which can damage your braces: